jcsmurph/chirpy/README.md

 A twitter clone backend built using Golang.
 To run, use go build --o && ./out and navigate to localhost:8080/app in your browser.

-To run certain APIs, you will need to generate your own JWT Secret to retrieve an ACCESS and refresh token.
+To run certain APIs, you will need to generate your own JWT Secret to retrieve an access and refresh token.
 A fake polka secret can be created to run the API to upgrade a user to a paid subscription.
 Both tokens need to be added to a local .env file.

+## Supported features
+- Create a User
+- Login with a User
+- Update a User
+- Create a chirp
+- Retrieve Chirps (with optional author and sort)
+- Retrieve chirp by ID
+- Delete a Chirp
+- Upgrade a user with a fake payment webhook
+- See site visits metric
+- Reset site visits metric

 ## It currently supports the following APIs:

 - User Create (POST localhost:8080/api/users)
   Body:
   {
   "email": your email,
   "password": your password"
   }
   Returns:
+  {
   "ID": your userID
   "email": your email
   "is_red_chirpy": false
   }
 - User Login (POST localhost:8080/api/login)
   Body:
   {
   "email": your email,
   "password": your password"
   }
   Returns:
+  {
   "ID": your userID
   "email": your email
   "is_red_chirpy": false